inshaismaili/readme/README.md

-bodyparser is used so that so that the data that is recieved by the post request is converted into readable form . urlep used is the object of bodyparser. var app=express()is the object of the express. mongo.connect is used to a connection to the database.
+bodyparser is used so that so that the data that is recieved by the post request is converted into readable form . urlep used is the object of bodyparser. var app=express()is the object of the express. mongo.connect is used to establish  a connection to the database.